Bulletin board system: Rise of the Internet and decline of BBS

 The demand for complex ANSI and ASCII screens and larger file transfers taxed available channel capacity, which in turn increased demand for faster modems.
 14.4 kbit/s modems were standard for a number of years while various companies attempted to introduce non-standard systems with higher performance – normally about 19.2 kbit/s.
 Another delay followed due to a long V.34 standards process before 28.8 kbit/s was released, only to be quickly replaced by 33.6 kbit/s, and then 56 kbit/s.

 These increasing speeds had the side effect of dramatically reducing the noticeable effects of channel efficiency.
 When modems were slow, considerable effort was put into developing the most efficient protocols and display systems possible.
-Running a general-purpose protocol like TCP/IP over a 1200 bit/s modem was a painful experience.
-With 56 kbit/s modems, however, the overhead was so greatly reduced as to be unnoticeable.
-Dial-up Internet service became widely available in 1994, and a must-have option for any general-use operating system by 1995.
+TCP/IP ran slowly over 1200 bit/s modems.
+56 kbit/s modems could access the protocol suite more quickly than with slower modems.
+Dial-up Internet service became widely available in the mid-1990s to the general public outside of universities and research laboratories, and connectivity was included in most general-use operating systems by default as Internet access became popular.

 These developments together resulted in the sudden obsolescence of bulletin board technology in 1995 and the collapse of its supporting market.
 Technically, Internet service offered an enormous advantage over BBS systems, as a single connection to the user's Internet service provider allowed them to contact services around the world.
 In comparison, BBS systems relied on a direct point-to-point connection, so even dialing multiple local systems required multiple phone calls.
-Moreover, Internet protocols allowed that same single connection to be used to contact multiple services at the same time; for example, downloading files from an FTP library while checking the weather on a local news website.
+Internet protocols also allowed a single connection to be used to contact multiple services simultaneously; for example, downloading files from an FTP library while checking the weather on a local news website.
+Even with a shell account, it was possible to multitask using job control or a terminal multiplexer such as GNU Screen.
 In comparison, a connection to a BBS allowed access only to the information on that system.

 Estimating numbers

-According to the FidoNet Nodelist, BBSes reached their peak usage around 1996, which was the same period that the World Wide Web and AOL became mainstream.
+According to the FidoNet Nodelist, BBSes reached their peak usage around 1996, the same period when the World Wide Web and AOL became mainstream.
 BBSes rapidly declined in popularity thereafter, and were replaced by systems using the Internet for connectivity.
 Some of the larger commercial BBSes, such as MaxMegabyte and ExecPC BBS, evolved into Internet service providers.

-The website textfiles.com serves as an archive that documents the history of the BBS.
-The historical BBS list on textfiles.com contains over 105,000 BBSes that have existed over a span of 20 years in North America alone.
-The owner of textfiles.com, Jason Scott, also produced BBS: The Documentary, a DVD film that chronicles the history of the BBS and features interviews with well-known people (mostly from the United States) from the heyday BBS era.
+The website textfiles.com is an archival history of BBSes.
+It includes a list of over 100,000 BBSes that once existed during a span of 20 years.
+The creator and maintainer of textfiles.com, Jason Scott, also produced BBS: The Documentary, a film that chronicles the history of BBSes and has interviews with well-known figures from the BBS heyday.

 In the 2000s, most traditional BBS systems migrated to the Internet using Telnet or SSH protocols.
 As of September 2022, between 900 and 1000 are thought to be active via the Internet – fewer than 30 of these being of the traditional "dial-up" (modem) variety.